 Understanding Common TMJ Disorders

 Do you feel like something’s not quite right with your jaw?
 Do you feel a persistent soreness in the area surrounding your jaw joint, or feel an annoying clicking sensation when you chew?
 If so, you could have a common problem called temporomandibular joint disorder (TMD).
 TMJ disorder symptoms can be irritating and painful and even interfere with daily activities.
-Fortunately, Summit Oral & Maxillofacial Surgery TMJ Disorder clinics offer treatments for common temporomandibular joint (TMJ) problems.
+Fortunately, Summit Oral & Maxillofacial Surgery TMJ Disorder clinics offer treatment for TMJ disorder problems.

 What Is TMJ/TMD?